Open Accessibility Menu

 • Live & Online Learning

-• Clinical Training: Minimum of 100 clinical hours & 100 clinical draws
+• Clinical Training: Minimum of 100 clinical hours & 100 successful draws

 • Instructors include experienced faculty, phlebotomists, and hospital leaders